matyasmelinda/ITF_manual_testing_final_project/Final Project/README.md

 ### 1.1.6.
 Test scope

-All the feature of Personal Details module defined in specific requirements needs to be tested: Functional testing, GUI and API testing.
+All the feature of Personal Details module defined in specific requirements needs to be tested: Functional testing, GUI testing.

 Non-functional testing like stress and performance testing are not in scope.